Click To Check Invisalign Cost in Singapore

 During your first consultation with your doctor where your dental impressions will be taken, be prepared to spend up to 90 minutes for you and your doctor to prepare all the necessary information.
 After that, your information will be sent to Invisalign’s dental lab.
 It will then take up to 3 to 6 weeks for your Invisalign aligners to be ready.

-The aligner will have to be changed every 2 weeks and a consultation is required every 4 to 6 weeks to track the progress of your treatment.
+You should wear each set of aligners for two weeks before you change it.
+A consultation is required every 4 to 6 weeks to track the progress of your Invisalign journey.

 - Conventional metallic braces